 The primary attraction for borrowers who take out an ARM is the lower initial rate that keep payments lower what the current fixed rate is offering – at least for the initial period before an adjustment takes place.
 The longer the initial period, the longer you’ll be saving money versus the fixed rate option.

 Another benefit to an adjustable rate is having the ability to pay down the loan at adjustment periods.
 For example, let’s say you take the monthly savings difference vs the fixed rate option and put it in a savings account.
 Then, when the loan adjusts, put those savings toward the principal balance.
 By doing this your principal balance will be reduced by the amount of those savings.
 Because your monthly payment is based on outstanding principal amount, your payment will drop proportionally.

-A third option—usually reserved for affluent home buyers or those with irregular incomes—is an interest-only mortgage.
+A third option is an interest-only mortgage.
 As the name implies, this type of loan gives you the option to pay only interest for the first few years.
 It’s attractive to first-time homeowners because of the low payments during their lower earning years.
 It may also be the right choice if you expect to own the home for a relatively short time and intend to sell before the bigger monthly payments begin.

 Types of Loans